scranton/scranton.github.io/_drafts/canary-deployments-with-solo.md

 ## Canary Routing

 Now let's deploy a version 2 of our service, and let's setup a canary route for the `findPets` function.
-That is, by default we'll route to version 1 of the function, and if there is a request header `x-canary:true` set, we'll route that request to version 2 of our service.
+That is, by default we'll route to version 1 of the function, and if there is a request header `x-canary:true` set, we'll route that request to version 2 of our function.

 ```shell
 glooctl add route \